Are you looking for information on ...

 Follow the steps below, and you’ll have started a legitimate church to which you can bring people.

-Before you can “start” a church, you have to have a community of people who buy in who are committed to growth.
+Before you can “start” a new church, you must have a community of people who are committed to growth.
 If you just have a few friends committed to growth, that’s not a church.
-If you just have a large spiritual meeting of people who are satisfied not to grow, that will never become a church.
+If you just have a large spiritual meeting of people who are satisfied without growing, that will never become a church.

 Before writing a doctrinal statement, before buying a building, and before organizing a leadership structure, you must hone your message.